fawern/NLP-Sentiment_Analysis-on-IMDb/README.md

 ## Vectorization and Tokenization

-There is two methode to vectorize and tokenize the data:
+Two methods are used: vectorize and tokenize the data:

 1. CountVectorizer
-2. Toknizer
+2. Tokenizer

 ## Model

-For CountVectorizer, Machine Learning models used: Random Forest, Logistic Regression For Toknizer, Deep Learning models used: GRU
+For CountVectorizer, Machine Learning models were used: Random Forest and Logistic Regression.
+For Tokenizer, Deep Learning models used: GRU

 ## Result